Salvia adiantifolia

-Salvia adiantifolia is a perennial plant that is native to China, found growing in forests and in foothills.
+Salvia adiantifolia (Wuyi Mountain sage) is a perennial plant that is native to China, and found growing in forests and in foothills.
 S. adiantifolia grows on one to a few ascending or erect stems to a height of 30 to 60 cm, with mostly basal leaves.
 Inflorescences are 4-10 flowered verticillasters, mostly in panicles, with a sky blue to white-purple corolla that is 7 to 8 mm.